Mathematics (MATH)

 Formal Studies Distro AreaMATH 311-2 MENU: Probability and Stochastic Processes (1 Unit)

-Markov chains, convergence of random variables, random processes, renewals, and queues.
+Markov chains, convergence theorems for Markov chains, random walk, branching processes.
+Reversibility.
+Markov chain Monte Carlo algorithms.
 Students may not receive credit for both MATH 311-2 and MATH 310-2.

 Prerequisite: MATH 311-1 or consent of the department.